apache/spark/docs/sql-ref-null-semantics.md

 #### Expressions that can process null value operands. <a name="can-process-null"></a>

-This class of expressions are designed to handle null operands.
-The result of the expressions depend on the expression itself.
+This class of expressions are designed to handle `NULL` values.
+The result of the expressions depends on the expression itself.
 As an example, function expression `isnull` returns a `true` on null input and `false` on non null input where as function `coalesce` returns the first non `NULL` value in its list of operands.
-However `coalesce` returns `NULL` when all its operands are `NULL`.
-Below are the list of expressions of this category.
+However, `coalesce` returns `NULL` when all its operands are `NULL`.
+Below is an incomplete list of expressions of this category.
   - COALESCE
   - NULLIF
   - IFNULL